|

 SEO:

 You may be wondering exactly how this could affect SEO (Search Engine Optimization)?
 The biggest way is with duplicate content.
 Search engines do not want to find duplicate content.
 If you have a printer friendly version of your blog entries, then you want to stop the duplicate printer layout versions of your entries from being crawled.
-I have my templates and publishing parameters setup to put all the printer friendly pages in a specific folder and I list this folder in my robots.txt file.
-I also configured the publishing template for the printer friendly pages to use the META tag shown above.
-This stops most search engines from indexing the printer friendly versions of the pages and therefore eliminates a possible problem caused by having duplicate content.

-Of course there are other reasons to stop certain subdirectories from being crawled.
+Of course there are other reasons to stop certain sub-directories/folders from being crawled.
 You may have products such as eBooks, training videos, or scripts and test pages that you do not want showing up in the results of a search.
-Because the robots.txt file is not respected by every spider crawling around out there, you should always secure sensitive data in subdirectories that are password and username protected.
+Because the robots.txt file is not respected by every spider crawling around out there, you should always secure sensitive data in sub-directories/folders that are password and username protected.

 The robots.txt file is just a small, easy to create text file, but small things like this can add up to make a big difference.